CodedBeats/CodeNameHaar/README.md

 - [ ] turn react form into re-usable component for projects (maybe with lots of props)
 - [ ] create not found page
 - [ ] create loading bar for image upload
-- [ ] change form field requirements to not require image
 - [ ] Add login auth
-- [ ] react form
 - [ ] investigate firebase security rules
 - [ ] research search function to add to nav
 - [ ] add scroll to top component
+- [ ] change comments to use better comments extension
+- [ ] add styling to records and add record form
+- [ ] add edit record functionality

 #### Completed
+- [X] react form
+- [X] change form field requirements to not require image
 - [X] create footer
 - [X] move the add page link for projects and records to their individual pages and remove from navbar